TeoBouvard/nephelae/README.md

 **Q : How do I run it ?**
-A : Once installed, you can launch the server by running `runserver.sh`.
-You should then open a web browser (chrome or chromium preferably) and go to `localhost:8000`.
+A : Once installed (make sure to check the prerequisites), you can launch the server by running `runserver.sh`.
+You can then open a web browser (chrome or chromium preferably) and go to `localhost:8000`.
 As the server broadcasts on the whole network, you can use this interface from every computer on the network, by changing "localhost" to the server's IP address in the URL.

 **Q : How does it work ?**